Titome/Slynett/README.md

 -------------

-Should you need to overwrite the values used in the provided configuration, you can configure the project by creating a `app/config/parameters.ini` and `app/config/config.yml`.
+Should you need to overwrite the values used in the provided configuration, you can configure the project by creating a `app/config/parameters.ini`.

 To do that, just copy and edit the corresponding `.dist` files.